ECMWFCode4Earth/EarthReach/docs/source/usage.rst

 Command Line Interface
 ----------------------

-EarthReach also provides a command-line interface for standalone usage.
+EarthReach also provides a command-line interface for convenient standalone usage.
+However, as it operates solely on image files without access to underlying GRIB metadata, the CLI generates less detailed descriptions compared to the full earthkit-plots library integration.

 Getting Started
 ---------------